-Hound Labs Announces Results from Second Clinical Study with the University of California, San Francisco
+Hound Labs, Inc. Announces Results from Second Clinical Study with the University of California, San Francisco

 Data Confirms Hound Labs’ Ability to Capture Unprecedented Low Levels of THC in Breath

 OAKLAND, Calif. – February 27, 2019 – Hound Labs, Inc., a leader in the field of breath diagnostics, today announced results of its second clinical study with the University of California, San Francisco (UCSF), in which researchers measured THC1 in breath.
 Results from this landmark study confirm – for the first time in a clinical study – THC is present in breath for two to three hours after smoking, which is the same duration as peak impairment according to government studies2.
 The study also concluded that detecting THC in breath for two to three hours requires the capability to measure complex molecules in breath at extraordinarily low levels – to one trillionth of a gram per liter of breath (pg/L).
 Using the HOUND® CANNABIS BREATHALYZER to collect breath samples, UCSF researchers confirmed that this ultra-sensitive technology is capable of capturing THC in breath in picograms (parts per trillion), demonstrating that a portable breathalyzer can capture such low concentrations.